opdev/opcert/README.md

 }
 ```

-Finally if you want to run it in a container image here is what you may try something like the command below (keep in mind that it may take a while to pull the image from the container):
+Finally if you want to run from a container image, you don't need to clone the project.
+Below is what you may try (keep in mind that it may take a while to pull the image from the container):

 `docker run -it --privileged quay.io/opdev/opcert:0.0.1 /scorecard/certified/opcert has_labels centos:latest`